Important: Affected by the Lufthansa strike? Claim up to €600 compensation with Skycop.

 Compensation for Delayed European Flights: How Is It Calculated?

-The amount of EU261 compensation you are entitled to depend not on your ticket price but on the duration of a flight delay and the distance you were travelling.
-Noteworthy, the delay is calculated based on the time when you reach the final destination since even if your flight departs late, it can still make up the lost time in the air.
+The amount of EU261 compensation you are entitled to depends not on your ticket price, but on the duration of the flight delay and the distance you were travelling.
+Notably, the delay is calculated based on the time you reach your final destination; even if your flight departs late, it can still make up lost time in the air.

-It’s also crucial to know that according to the European Court of Justice, the arrival time is defined by the moment when an aircraft lands at the final destination and at least one of its doors is opened.
-Keep that in mind to be more precise when making EU 261 compensation claims and increase your chances of getting approved.
+It’s also crucial to know that, according to the European Court of Justice, the arrival time is defined by the moment the aircraft lands at its final destination and at least one of its doors is opened.
+Keep this in mind to be more precise when making EU 261 compensation claims and to increase your chances of getting approved.

-Please note that delays shorter than 3 hours do not qualify for financial compensation, and if the waiting time lasts longer than 5 hours, you can claim a full refund for your ticket instead of flying.
+Please note that delays shorter than 3 hours do not qualify for financial compensation.
+However, if the waiting time lasts longer than 5 hours, you can claim a full refund for your ticket instead of flying.

 What Is the Maximum EU Flight Compensation?

-There is a common misconception that EU 261 applies only to European flights, but that’s not the case.
+There is a common misconception that EU 261 applies only to flights within Europe, but that’s not the case.
 EU Regulation 261 covers all flights that depart from EU and UK airports, irrespective of the airline you choose.
-In addition, the law applies to all flights that arrive in the EU or UK as long as they are operated by local aviation groups.
-Check out the table below to know what EU flight delay compensation you may get depending on the route distance:
+In addition, the law applies to all flights that arrive in the EU or UK, as long as they are operated by local aviation groups.
+Check out the table below to know what EU flight delay compensation you may get, depending on the route distance:

-Less than 3 hours 3 hours or more Over 4 hours
+Distance Delay time less than 3 hours Delay time 3 hours or more Delay time over 4 hours

 All short-distance flights: 1,500 km or less €0 €250/£220 €250/£220